Open-Bytes/SwiftUINavigator/README.md

 ![tvOS](https://img.shields.io/badge/tvOS-13.0+-41465B.svg)
 ![License](https://img.shields.io/badge/License-Apache-blue.svg)

-**SwiftUINavigator** is on-the-fly approach for handling SwiftUI navigation. **SwiftUINavigator** is a backtrack to the traditional approach of **UIKit** where you can push or present a controller on the fly without declaring links or local state variables.
+**SwiftUINavigator** is an on-the-fly approach for handling navigation in SwiftUI.
+It provides a familiar way of handling navigation similar to UIKit, where you can push or present a view controller without the need to declare links or local state variables.
+This approach is more flexible and allows for dynamic navigation, making it easier to build more complex navigation flows in your SwiftUI app.
+Unlike traditional navigation patterns in SwiftUI, SwiftUINavigator offers a more intuitive and straightforward way of managing your app's navigation hierarchy.

-The approach is as simple as the following:

 ```swift
 @EnvironmentObject private var navigator: Navigator